Lille Strandstræde 16: Busk family

-19th century
+Espersen Brandt family

-The property was acquired before 1801 by ship captain Anders Espersen Brandt.
-He was residing in the building at that time with his wife Karen Christine Brandt, their three sons (aged four to seven) and three maids.
+The property was later acquired by ship captain Anders Espersen Brandt.
+His property was home to 16 residents in three households at the 1801 census.
+Brandt resided in one of the apartments with his wife Karen Christine Brandt, their three sons (aged four to seven) and three maids.
 Christoph Wessel, a skipper, resided in another apartment with his wife Gundel Wessel and one maid.
 The residents of the third apartment were three mates (all in their 20s) and a 39-year-old widow with her nine-year-old son.

 In the new cadastre of 1806, the property was listed as No. 67.
 It was then owned by ship captain Andreas Espensen Brandt.

+Hiese Jillebrandt family

 At the time of the 1834 census, No. 56 was home to 28 people distributed among four households.
 Anna Giese (née Jessen), widow of Hans Jacob Jensen Giese (1764–1829), resided on the ground floor with her two sons (aged 25 and 28) and one lodger.
 Jakob Tygesen, a royal cook, resided on the first floor with his wife Johanna Adolfsen and their five children (aged two to ten).
-Hans (Esoer) Hillebrandt (1786–1854), a skipper, resided on the second floor with his wife Marie Giese, their four children (aged two to eight) and one maid.
+Hans Esper Hillebrandt (1786–1854), a skipper, resided on the second floor with his wife Marie Giese Hansdatter Hillebrandt (née Giese), their four children (aged two to eight) and one maid.
 Niels Wiberg, an office courier, resided in the basement with his wife Regine Schneider and their six children (aged one to ten).

 At the time of the 1840 census, No. 67 was home to 19 residents.
 Ane Giese (née Jessen) was now residing in the first floor apartment with three unmarried children (aged 24 to 33) and one maid.
 Hans and Marie Hildebrandt, now with five children, were still residing on the second floor.
 Adam Nielsen, a royal stableman, resided on the ground floor with his wife Anne Ziegler and their two daughters (aged three and five).
 August Behrends and August Dittmar, a student at the Royal Danish Academy of Fine Arts and a sculptor, respectively, resided in a room towards the yard with one lodger.